2. What Are The Monomers Of The Hexosaminidase A Enzyme

 Currently, there is no cure for Tay-Sachs or Sandhoff disease.
 Treatment focuses on managing symptoms and providing supportive care.
 Some potential therapeutic approaches are being investigated:

 • Enzyme Replacement Therapy (ERT): This involves administering the missing enzyme (Hex A) to patients.
-However, ERT has been challenging for Tay-Sachs and Sandhoff disease because the enzyme needs to cross the blood-brain barrier to reach the affected nerve cells.
+That said, ERT has been challenging for Tay-Sachs and Sandhoff disease because the enzyme needs to cross the blood-brain barrier to reach the affected nerve cells.

 • Substrate Reduction Therapy (SRT): This involves reducing the amount of GM2 ganglioside that accumulates in the lysosomes.
 SRT drugs are designed to inhibit the production of GM2 ganglioside, thereby reducing its accumulation.